 National Archives Museum

-Visiting tip: During peak visiting season, reserved timed visit entries are available.
-One hour docent-guided tour are available and are given once per day at 9:45.
+During peak visiting season, reserved timed visit entries are available.
+One-hour docent-guided tours are available and are given once per day at 9:45.

 National Museum of Natural History

 We then moved on to the Natural History Museum.
 We had to wait about 10-15 minutes to get through security here.
 We only spent an hour going through this museum.
 Honestly, if you have a good local museum like we do, the Denver Museum of Nature & Science, you could skip this one altogether.
 Highlights include the Hope Diamond, mummies, dinosaurs, and hands-on Q?rius carts throughout the museum.